 A dance with pots.
 Herein the ladies rave with several pots lined up vertically atop their heads.
 But that’s a basic description; there is more.
-Hands out, waist in and neck held high, this is a dance of pride!
+Hands out, waist in, and neck held high, this is a dance of pride!

 It is a showcase of skill and then some more pride.
 The long yet elegant strides, waist jiggle here and there, the giggle, it is quite something, this dance.
 The Acholi pot dance is one to watch.

 See, it almost never starts right away.
 First comes the tease, as if a reminder to the audience that the ladies come from the land of Acholi.
 A beautiful Ugandan people based in the Northern part of the country.
-It’s a dive into almost all the Acholi dances, as if to tell of the many skills abreast.
+It’s a dive into almost all the Acholi dances as if to tell of the many skills abreast.
 But experts will argue this is because it has evolved.

 In fact, whilst speaking to a local daily, Stephen Rwangyenzi, the founder and executive director of Ntinda-based, Ndere Troupe, says that there are areas where they have made deliberate changes and simple additions to attract the audience to the dance.
 “The carrying of pots in the Laraka-raka dance and telling of stories around the dances was my addition to make the dances attractive,” he begins.
-“But I endeavour to perform the first part authentically and then make the additions later.”
+“But I endeavor to perform the first part authentically and then make the additions later.”

 It should just be a tune and the straight into the pot dance, but a lot has changed.
 In most cases, it begins with the Laraka-raka dance, a different dance, a more vigorous one.
 Also called Lamokowang, this dance’s signature call comes from the cries of a wire-stricken calabash.
 But this for another day; back to the dance of pots.
 Quickly yet gently, the ladies will withdraw to the back as the men make way and fade off into just providing the sound for this showcase.
 Soon the elegant damsels each return with a pot in hand.
 First is one, just the one.
 Then they dance, boast even, as if to say, “…look, I can dance and carry a pot at the same time.”